‘Sports Illustrated’ Model Georgia Gibbs Sizzles In Skimpy Red Bikini In Beach Snap On Instagram

 “She excites delights inspires motivates on the sea shore but now it’s GG time so let’s all inspire encourage her and wish her the best,” one Instagram user wrote in the comment section underneath the photo.

 In a previous post, Gibbs shared another sexy snap of herself in a white bikini that highlights her booty.
 In the caption, she discussed her struggle with acne.
-As the Daily Mail pointed out, the model has been struggling with the autoimmune disease in recent months, which she attributes to stress, anxiety and fatigue.
+As the Daily Mail pointed out, the model has been struggling with the autoimmune disease in recent months, which she attributes to stress, anxiety, and fatigue.

 “You may have noticed I’ve been a little less active and you may have seen my Instagram story sharing my skin situation… I’ve been diagnosed with an auto immune issue, that from the outside looks like a rash over my face but on the inside makes me feel pretty average!” she wrote in the caption of the photo.